 As Freshwater was in a better preserved condition than the other Terrier tank owned by the Isle of Wight Steam Railway, Newport, efforts were made to restore it first and in June 1981, Freshwater returned to traffic on the Isle of Wight once more.
 Freshwater quickly established itself as a reliable workhorse, and in 1984 was the only working steam engine the railway had.

 In 1998 the Isle of Wight Steam Railway demonstrated its commitment to the operation of steam into the 21st century by commissioning a brand new boiler for 8, built at a cost of £35,000 by Israel Newton of Bradford.

-The boiler certificate expires in March 2019 but the locomotive will be taken out of service at the end of the 2018 season.
+The boiler certificate expired in March 2019 but the locomotive was taken out of service at the end of the 2018 season.

 |Home Base||Current Status||Owner|

 |Isle of Wight Steam Railway||Under overhaul||Isle of Wight Steam Railway|

 - 31751 (LBSCR 54 Waddon, SR 1751, SR A751, BR 680S & BR 31751)